w3f/research/docs/Polkadot/protocols/block-production/Babe.md

 Secure over a 3-year horizon with probability 0.99523431732

-Resistant to network delays of up to  six block-generation-time seconds
+Resistant to network delays of up to  six block-generation-time seconds.

 -~~~~~~~~~~~~~~ Common prefix property ~~~~~~~~~~~~~~